surajsrivathsa/fiction/README.md

-# fiction
+# SIMFIC 2.0 Milestone 2 - Team D
 Core Java  Application for Processioning, Feature Extraction and Query functionalities using terminal

-Instructions to run the code for extraction of existing features along with Feature 2:
+# Instructions to run the code for extraction of existing features along with Feature 2:

 1. Clone the code from the branch named ‘feature2’ in the repository surajsrivathsa/fiction.
 2. Build maven project by right clicking the file pom.xml > Run As > Maven Build and specify the goal as 'clean install'.